-First DUI in Georgia.
-Many potential clients facing a DUI in the state of Georgia who are a first- time offender DUI, Georgia call our law firm voicing concern about Georgia DUI penalties and (if convicted) the DUI consequences.
-Their apprehension is well-founded, starting with the potential DUI license suspension GA.
+n Georgia.
+Many potential clients facing a DUI charge in GA who are first-time offenders of DUI, Georgia call our law firm voicing concern about Georgia DUI penalties and (if convicted) the DUI consequences.
+Their apprehension is well-founded, starting with the potential DUI license suspension GA due to a serious motor vehicle crime.

 WARNING: Before we go further, to PROTECT your DRIVER’S LICENSE, let’s talk about requesting a hearing with the Georgia DDS, or opting to install (and exclusively drive) only one (1) vehicle with a 12-month ignition interlock device (IID) attached.
 You only HAVE 30 DAYS after arrest to do one or the other, to SAVE your driving privileges.
 So, call today for our FREE legal advice about what is BEST for your case.
 404-567-5515.